iNeedHelpX/cardanosmartproj/README.md

 **Note I will most likely move this project to ADA Cardano when the time is right.
 I feel as if this project is better suited for that network.I'm patiently waiting.
 Plus Haskell and Plutus look like a steep learning-curve.**

+**May 23 2021: NOTE that is project is not complete.
+And the code thusfar is only the client side**

 This is a block chain vaccine validation app.
 This app is based on the Ethereum smart contracts.
 Vaccines are slowly but surely making their way into people's arms around the world.
 As this happens, to protect citizens, governments around the globe will most likely be introducing changes to the rules of entry/exit for travellers involving the proof of mandatory vaccination with one of the certified vaccines.

 ![Simulator Screen Shot - iPhone 11 Pro Max - 2021-05-22 at 19 56 47](https://user-images.githubusercontent.com/41366455/119243867-b2f69800-bb38-11eb-8731-866f630adf3c.png)